 About Open Floor

-Claire was trained by Gabrielle Roth in both the Waves and Heartbeat maps of the 5Rhythms practice.
-She also holds a certification in Somatic Experiencing.
+Claire trained in the Open Floor Movement Practice with the founders and was trained by Gabrielle Roth in both the Waves and Heartbeat maps of the 5Rhythms practice.
+She also holds a certification in Somatic Experiencing, Touch Work For Trauma Therapists and Somatic Resilience and Regulation.
 In 2014 Claire joined Open Floor International as a working member and is on the faculty of the Open Floor School California.

 - How can we move and include it all – feelings, other people, thoughts, wild passions, limitations?

 - Can we use movement to soften the tight spots in our tender hearts and stretch our capacity for relationship?

 - What happens if we turn old repetitive thoughts into choreography for creative dances?

 We start small, end quiet.
 We respond to obstacles and mind the gaps.
 Ask, how am I now?
 What’s possible?
 Find direction.
 Add fire.
 Push the limit.
 Embrace paradox.